coderofsalvation/coderofsalvation.github.io/_posts/2017-04-12-chromebook-survival-guide-for-linux-nodejs-developers.md

 * ctrl-shift-F5/cascade: take screenshot region to paste into slack
 * shift-search-l: suspend laptop without closing the lid
 * most important keyboard shortcut: CTRL-ALT-? (shows all shortcuts)
-* [nimbus screencapture](https://chrome.google.com/webstore/detail/nimbus-screenshot-screen/bpconcjcammlapcogcnnelfmaeghhagj?utm_source=chrome-app-launcher-search) easy peasy screencasts to paste into slack
+* extension: [nimbus screencapture](https://chrome.google.com/webstore/detail/nimbus-screenshot-screen/bpconcjcammlapcogcnnelfmaeghhagj?utm_source=chrome-app-launcher-search) easy peasy screencasts to paste into slack
+* extension: the great suspender (never get out of tabs)

 ## What I tried/used to use, but abanonded: